philippmuench/operon_analysis_pipeline/README.md

 # Operon Analysis Pipeline

-A bioinformatics pipeline for analyzing sequence diversity in the fructoselysine/glucoselysine operon across Enterococcus faecalis genomes.
+A bioinformatics pipeline for analyzing sequence diversity in the fructoselysine/glucoselysine operon across <em>Enterococcus faecalis</em> genomes.

 ## Overview

-This pipeline processes E. faecalis genome assemblies to:
+This pipeline processes <em>E. faecalis</em> genome assemblies to:
 1. Annotate genomes with Prokka
-2. Extract operon gene sequences from reference
+2. Extract reference operon genes from GenBank
 3. Search for operon genes across all genomes using BLAST
-4. Identify core genes for comparison
+4. Identify and analyze core genes for comparison
-5. Calculate sequence diversity metrics
-6. Generate publication-ready visualizations
+5. Extract operon sequences from assemblies and create MSAs
+6. Run diversity analyses and generate plots
+7. Run dN/dS and substitution analyses

 ## Quick Start